pingcap/docs-tidb-operator/en/replace-nodes-for-local-disk.md

 ### Using cert-manager

-If you use cert-manager, you must sign certificates using the same issuer as the original cluster.
+If you use cert-manager, you must sign certificates using the same Issuer as the original cluster.
 To complete the signing process, follow instructions in Step 3 in [Using cert-manager](enable-tls-between-components.md#using-cert-manager).

 ## Step 3: Mark the nodes to be replaced as non-schedulable

-You need to mark the nodes to be replaced as non-schedulable to ensure that no new Pod is scheduled to it.
+By marking the nodes to be replaced as non-schedulable, you can ensure that no new Pod is scheduled to the nodes.
 Run the `kubectl cordon` command:

 {{< copyable "shell-regular" >}}